SingleDigitIQ/cozylights/README.md

 9. You can obviously somewhat control cache with local variables, but there is a catch, it only gives somewhat coherent performance results if the loop is very simple.

-10. LuaJIT can crash during trying to allocate too much memory in one go as if it's in the earliest dev stage and not ready for prod.
+10. Apparently of memory allocation being complex in LuaJIT, it can crash during trying to allocate too much memory in one go as if it's in the earliest dev stage and not ready for prod.
 JS V8 maybe leaks, but at least does not crash just like that.

 ## LICENSE

-MIT for my code, will appreciate reasonable attribution
+MIT+(you are not legally allowed to infect it with GPL, AGPL or EUPL) for my code, will appreciate reasonable attribution

 And there is a texture from MTG, which will be eventually replaced: